-- (2) The following persons are not eligible to act as a financial agent: - (a) an individual who is not eligible to be a voter; - (b) an individual who is a member of the Legislative Assembly or who is a candidate for election to the Legislative Assembly; - (c) a corporation, except for a corporation authorized to carry on the business of accounting in Nunavut; - (d) a plebiscite officer; - (e) a person who is prohibited under the Public Service Act; - (f) a person who had, within the previous five years, contravened a law in relation to an election, a plebiscite or a referendum in Nunavut, or elsewhere in Canada; - (g) a person who signed a compliance agreement, in respect of a plebiscite or election within the previous five years and who did not comply with that compliance agreement.
+- (2) The following persons are not eligible to act as a financial agent: - (a) an individual who is not qualified to be a voter under paragraphs 20(1)(a) to (c), or who is not entitled to vote under subsection 20(2); - (b) an individual who is a member of the Legislative Assembly or who is a candidate for election to the Legislative Assembly; - (c) a corporation, except for a corporation authorized to carry on the business of accounting in Nunavut; - (d) a plebiscite officer or election officer appointed for the purposes of this Act or the Nunavut Elections Act, other than a registration clerk; - (e) repealed, S.Nu.
+2015,c.18,s.2(3)(c); - (f) a person who had, within the previous five years, contravened a law in relation to an election, a plebiscite or a referendum in Nunavut, or elsewhere in Canada; and - (g) a person who signed a compliance agreement, in respect of a plebiscite or election within the previous five years and who did not comply with that compliance agreement.